capy-ui/documentation/docs/api-reference/atom.md

 };
 ```

-The function is called with userdata every time the value of the DataWrapper changes.
+The function is called with userdata every time the value of the Atom changes.

 ### bind
 ```zig